WICG/navigation-api/README.md

 await appHistory.push(url, { state, navigateInfo });

 // Performs a navigation to the same URL as the current history entry,
-// but with new app history state. await appHistory.push();
+// but with a nulled-out app history state. await appHistory.push();

 // Navigate to the same URL, but with a new state value: